-Addiction Recovery Program in South Houston
+Addiction Recovery Program in Houston

 You meet with an addiction specialist to discuss your treatment options.
 This expert wants to learn more about you, the drugs you’re taking, and your overall health.
 During the intake interview, she or he answers your questions, too.
 Next, you head to your room.